alichtman/gopro-chaptered-video-assembler/README.md

 └── GX030119.MP4 [Video 0119, chapter 03]
 ```

-Here's an example directory structure with multiple chaptered videos.
+And here's that example with multiple chaptered videos.

 ![](assets/Example.drawio.png)

 You can see how this gets complicated quickly.
-Instead of thinking about _which-video-goes-where_ myself, I use this tool.

-## So what does the tool give you?
+### This tool gives you one single output directory with your GoPro footage

-One single output directory that contains your GoPro footage, with easy filenames.
 All output files will have the form: `GoPro_{video_number}.MP4`.

-### For Multichapter Videos...
+#### For Multichapter Videos...

 It finds and combines multi-chapter videos using [`mp4-merge`](https://github.com/gyroflow/mp4-merge).
 If a multi-chapter merge operation is done, a set of commands will be printed at the end to clean up the original source directory.
 These commands are destructive, and therefore need to be run manually.

-### For Single Chapter Videos...
+#### For Single Chapter Videos...

 It renames, or copies (if you use `--no-single-chapter-rename`), single chapter videos.